Facadedevil/Edge_AI_Container/README.md

 ```

 2. Access the dashboard:
-- Open browser and navigate to `http://localhost:8050`
+- Open the browser and navigate to `http://localhost:8050`

 ## Configuration
 - Edit `configs/detector_config.yaml` for detection settings